 July 7: Arthur Conan Doyle, writer of Sherlock Holmes, dies at the age of 71.

-July 13: The first ever FIFA World Cup tournament takes place in Uruguay.
+July 13: In football, the first ever FIFA World Cup tournament takes place in Uruguay.
 The first goal is scored by Lucien Laurent for France in their game against Mexico.

 July 19: A polar expedition team consisting of Richard E. Byrd, Laurence McKinley Gould, and their polar expedition team return to the US after they had completed the first exploration of Antarctica’s interior.

-July 30: The first ever World Cup final takes place, with Uruguay beating Argentina 4-2.
+July 30: The first ever FIFA World Cup final takes place, with Uruguay beating Argentina 4-2.

 August 4: Child labour laws are established in Belgium.